Milagro (The X-Files): Reviews

 Kim Manners was pleased with the episode; he noted that he "felt it was a very interesting character study".
 He later called it "one of my favorite episodes".
 Frank Spotnitz considered "Milagro" to have been an "underappreciated" episode.
 For this reason, it was later included on the X-Files Essentials DVD compilation, along with seven other episodes.
-Scully's portrayal in the episode was given special attention.
-Stegall noted that "if 'Milagro' has one message about perception, it is shown in Scully, who is seen through everyone's eyes (Mulder, Padgett, even Naciamento) but her own.
-Ultimately, we can't know which ones of these portraits of her character are 'right'.
-Maybe none of them are.
-It's a bravura performance from Gillian Anderson, well matched by Duchovny's low-key Mulder, acting on his instincts."
 Handlen argued that the episode reduces Scully "to a victim waiting to find out which handsome man will rescue her".
 Elyce Rae Helford, in her book Fantasy Girls: Gender in the New Universe of Science Fiction and Fantasy Television, accused the show of "reinforc[ing] the stereotype […] of independent women as lonely, neurotic, and nostalgic for sexual attention from men."
 Anderson herself felt that the character needed to "loosen up".
 She was once approached by a fan who applauded Scully as the "epitome of womanhood" because she is a character who "not only can kick ass but she […] works with Mulder without jumping him".
 Anderson, in return jokingly replied, "So the epitome of womanhood is sexual restraint? […] I don't think so."
 The episode was particularly analyzed by fans of the show, and the fact that Scully was almost seduced provoked "lively internet discussion".